There is no shortage of Black History and cultural experiences to be found in Raleigh, North Carolina.

 Inside the museum is also the N.C.
 Sports Hall of Fame, which honors both men and women African American athletes who have made a lasting impact on the state’s rich sports history.

 The North Carolina Museum of History offers online videos, educational resources, blogs and podcasts to learn more about Black history.
 Click here for more.

 - Address: 220 Fayetteville Street Raleigh, NC 27601

 - Hours: Tues-Sat 9am-4pm.; Sun 1-4pm

 The City of Raleigh Museum is also a great place to learn more about the history and culture of Black Americans in Raleigh, NC.
 Located in the 1874 historic Briggs Building, a former hardware store, the museum is dedicated to preserving and interpreting the history of North Carolina’s capital city while envisioning its future.

-The museum features exhibits on a variety of topics, including African-American history, art, and culture.
+The museum features exhibit on a variety of topics, including African American history, art, and culture.